s-shing/pokechain/README.md

 _FOR INFURIA_

-you need to change the hardhat.config.js to the infuria api URL
+change the hardhat.config.js to the infuria api URL

 _FOR ALCHEMY_